The Real Numbers Behind AI Agent ROI — Klarna, JPMorgan, GitHub, Shopify, Uber

 The common thread in the 67% failure rate: deploying AI agents into workflows that were not ready for automation — poorly documented, inconsistently executed, dependent on human judgment that the automation could not replicate.
 The technology worked.
 The workflow design did not.

 The real numbers for organizations evaluating AI agent ROI: the number that matters is not the vendor's benchmark performance.
-It is your specific workflow's automation-eligible percentage — how much of the work is pattern-based and automatable versus judgment-based and requires human oversight.
+It's your specific workflow's automation-eligible percentage — how much of the work is pattern-based and automatable versus judgment-based and requires human oversight.

 The companies capturing AI agent ROI are not the ones with the most impressive benchmarks.
 They are the ones who picked the right workflows, measured obsessively, and built the organizational capability to deploy and maintain the agent over time.